jay-euints/biont-docs-temp/architecture.md

 - Behaviour: `tick()`, `send_signal`, `receive_signal`, `transfer_to`, `set_name`
 - Visuals: `svg_of()` returns a complete animated SVG; `traits()` returns the canonical CSV

 There is no central registry that "contains" bionts.
 Each one is addressable, callable, and queryable directly.
 Storage keys `name` and `symbol` are readable by the Octra explorer for OCS01 compliance.
-Heavy mutable state — vitality, capabilities, signals, freed-state, liberator — lives in `BiontSoulRegistry`, the shared service every soul calls into.
+Heavy mutable state: vitality, capabilities, signals, freed-state, liberator, lives in `BiontSoulRegistry`, the shared service every soul calls into.

 ## Coordination, `BiontWorkEngineV2`

 The single work market all bionts plug into.

 Push-based: bionts subscribe to job types once, then get auto-assigned to jobs as they're posted.
 There is no claim race, no gas auction, no first-come-first-served competition.

 Surface: